Presidential Communications Office: Presidential Communications Office

-The Presidential Communications Office (PCO) is in charge of disseminating the government’s message to private media entities.
+The Presidential Communications Office (PCO) is in charge of disseminating the government's message to private media entities.
 It exercises supervision and control over state-owned media entities to disseminate the official messages properly and effectively in accordance with the communications plan.
 It is responsible for the accreditation and authentication of the credentials of foreign media correspondents in line with its primary task to cultivate relations and assist private media entities.
-During the administrations of Benigno Aquino III and Rodrigo Duterte, the office was named the Presidential Communications Operations Office (PCOO).
+It is formerly known as the Office of the Press Secretary (OPS) from April 28, 1986, to August 9, 2010, and June 30 to December 29, 2022, from the presidencies of Corazon Aquino to the first two months of her son Benigno Aquino III and the first six months of Bongbong Marcos, and Presidential Communications Operations Office (PCOO) from August 9, 2010, to June 30, 2022, during the rest of the administration of Benigno Aquino III and whole of Rodrigo Duterte's presidency.

 The PCO Secretary holds a cabinet rank.
 He/she is assisted by an undersecretary for administration, finance and procurement; an undersecretary for operations, plans, and policies; an undersecretary for legal affairs; an undersecretary for media accreditation and relations; one undersecretary each for digital media, print media, and broadcast media services; an undersecretary for special concerns; an assistant secretary; and an electronic data processing division chief.

 The PCO is composed of the following units and agencies: